 I was born in Gravesend, Kent, and moved to Hillingdon (which was in Middlesex before it got engulfed by London) ten years later.
 My first love was Folk Music, and I borrowed a guitar from a friend (Tony Kempster, Where Are You Now?) and started to learn.
 But I got interested in classical guitar, also.
 And when one of my friends said “Well, I’m going to John Williams’s father for lessons”, I thought: If he can do it, I can too.

-So (still a schoolboy) I badgered my mother into buying me a classical guitar, and went to the Spanish Guitar Centre in London every Tuesday; from which it was just a step to the Scots Hoose (now vanished) in Cambridge Circus to listen to people like The Young Tradition and Bert Jansch.
+So (still a schoolboy) I badgered my mother into buying me a classical guitar, and went to Len’s school, the Spanish Guitar Centre in London, every Tuesday; from which it was just a step to The Scots Hoose (now The Spice of Life) in Cambridge Circus to listen to people like The Young Tradition and Bert Jansch.
 Around this time I also bought an old mandolin in a junkshop for (what would now be) £3.25 and a banjo in pieces for £1.50, and got Clifford Essex to repair and put them together.
-A discussion with the editor, A.P.
-Sharpe, led to my being invited to write a regular column on Bluegrass for B.M.G.
-(Banjo, Mandolin, Guitar) magazine.
+A discussion with the editor, J. McNaghten, led to my being invited to write a regular column on Bluegrass for B.M.G.
+(Banjo • Mandolin • Guitar) magazine.

 Those were the days when a record shop would play you a bit of any album you asked for; one day I was with some friends, and they asked to hear The Fantastic Guitars of Sabicas and Escudero.
 It was like the road to Damascus: in that moment I decided to learn Flamenco as well.

 A girlfriend told me of the classical and flamenco guitar on weekends at the Coach and Horses Pub in Ickenham, and there I met wonderful guitarists and marvellous people, some of whom are still among my best friends—including, in particular, Paco Peña, in 1963.